Updated May 2023

 The Big Easy gets nearly 14 million visitors a year for good reason.
 Between its outdoor museums, live jazz, party-friendly streets, and overall positive vibes, this historic gem is unlike any other U.S. city.
-Here’s how to make the most of your trip to New Orleans without breaking the bank.
+Check out some of the best cheap things to do in New Orleans to make the most of your trip without breaking the bank.

 Hotel and gallery hopping

 New Orleans is home to a sea of historic hotels, ripe with picture-perfect lobbies that double as museums.
 The chandelier-adorned Roosevelt is where the Sazerac cocktail was born; the modern lobby of the boutique International House boasts a Banksy mural; and the Hotel Monteleone stars a stunning (and revolving) carousel bar.
 From there, hit Royal Street and hop into the area’s offbeat and colorful galleries and jewelry stores.
 After a day of sight-seeing, you can relax back at home base in HI New Orleans hostel’s own lobby, complete with historic interior architecture and murals by local artists.

 For a local hangout

 The Country Club, an 1880s-era cottage on the Mississippi River that’s evolved into a sleek, palm-filled relaxing respite, is one of the Bywater neighborhood’s best-kept secrets.
 For a $20 entry fee, customers get full access to its cabana bar, hot tub, hip pool party, and prime people watching.
 BYOT (towel) and save $2.

 The always-free Lower 9th Ward Living Museum takes visitors on a visual tour of the neighborhood starting in the 1700s, when it served as a colony for escaped enslaved people, all the way to post-Katrina days.
 For those who live in Louisiana, a handful of museums are complimentary: the Contemporary Arts Museum on Sunday, Ogden Museum of Southern Art on Thursday, and the New Orleans Museum of Art (which is always free for visitors 19 and under) and the New Orleans Botanical Garden on Wednesdays.
 Even if you’re not a Louisiana resident, all of these attractions offer discounts for students and seniors.

 Free oysters and cheap eats